dbernheisel/tiyd-rails-2015-08.github.io/during/week4.md

   * You can try questions (e.g. `How do I use ActiveRecord?`)
   * Use Google to dig deeper into someone else's docs (e.g. `weather underground api sunrise`)
   * Search for a module's "API"
-* What is an API?
+* Old question: What is an API?
   * The term is way more broad than we think it is.
   * Each class in your application technically has an API.
 It's the set of methods you can call on it and its instances.
 * Random Topics: